Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- (DMARC) focuses primarily on the **authenticity** of the domain from which **emails originate**
 		- Uses the results of DKIM and SPF checks.
 		- Specifies the disposition of spam emails.
 The legitimate owner of the originating email domain can choose to have these messages accepted, sent to a spam folder, or rejected
-~ DRP
+~ MTA
+		- MTA (Mail Transfer Agent) is responsible for transferring and routing emails between servers ~ DRP
 ~ ISA
 ~ SDN (*Software-defined Networking*)